India provides best investment opportunity, destination that can't be missed: Goyal | Business

 India provides best investment opportunity, destination that can't be missed: Goyal

-Commerce and Industry Minister Piyush Goyal has pitched India as the best investment destination, saying the time is just ripe to engage in areas of mutual interests of India and the US.Addressing industry leaders of the US and India here, the minister on Monday said both countries can promote global security, stability and resilient supply chains.There are many competitive advantages that the US-India relation has to offer.
+India provides the best investment opportunity for businesses across the world and investors in the US should avail the opportunities that New Delhi offers, commerce and industry minister Piyush Goyal has said.He said that the time is just ripe to engage in areas of mutual interests of India and the US.Addressing industry leaders of the US and India here, the minister on Monday said both countries can promote global security, stability and resilient supply chains.There are many competitive advantages that the US-India relation has to offer.

+India provides the best investment opportunity for businesses across the world and investors in the US should avail the opportunities that New Delhi offers, commerce and industry minister Piyush Goyal has said.

 Addressing industry leaders of the US and India here, the minister on Monday said both countries can promote global security, stability and resilient supply chains.